Colombia-U.S. Axis: Hitting at Venezuela

-September 28, 2020 “Information Clearing House” – Secretary of State Michael Pompeo and Colombian President Ivan Duque, meeting in Bogota on Sept.
+Secretary of State Michael Pompeo and Colombian President Iván Duque, meeting in Bogotá on Sept.
 20, talked about “managing the COVID-19 response … narcotraffickers … and [President] Maduro’s illegitimate regime,” according to the State Department.
 A Cuban observer insists they explored “when to begin military actions and sabotage in Venezuela.”
 Elliott Abrams, the White House official responsible for Venezuelan affairs, dismissed the idea of U.S. military engagement as an “absurdity.”

 Colombia acts as the local U.S. enforcer as regards Venezuela.
 That role grew out of the U.S.’ “Plan Colombia,” which after 2000 had the United States building up Colombia’s military, harassing leftist insurgents, and establishing a base for regional military operations—all under the pretext of combating illegal drugs.